-All the changes in the professional lives of our members as well as former students are communicated to us in order to update their personal page and record positive changes in the professional lives of former students.
+Each participant of our courses becomes a member of our Foundation and continues contact with them.
 Monitoring and maintaining contact with them and between them proves to be very useful.
 Today GFMER has available an international network of healthcare providers on the ground in direct contact with their community.
-It is thanks to this network that we have established collaborations with Harvard University and Oxford, and more recently with the Service of Gynaecology at the University Hospital of Geneva.
+It is thanks to this network that we have established collaborations with Harvard University and Oxford, and the Service of Gynaecology at the University Hospital of Geneva.
 These institutions collaborate with GFMER to develop training tools for healthcare providers at the community level.
 The network that the foundation runs facilitates the dissemination of these tools.
 This allows us also to establish contacts with NGOs, ministries of health or other institutions in a number of countries.